hyperledger-labs/perun-node/cmd/perunnodecli/TryingItOut.md

 stubs to interact with a running instance of perun node.
 Besides this, it does not share any code with rest of the project.

-It provides different sets of commands:chain, node, session, contact, channel, payment.
+It provides different sets of commands: chain, node, session, contact, channel, payment.
 Each of these commands have sub-commands to do specific operations.
 In the app, type `help` to get information on each of these commands.